-School boards are to seek funding approval for these costs prior to incurring any costs.
+School boards are to seek funding approval prior to incurring any costs.
 Costs incurred prior to receiving ministry Approval to Proceed (ATP) may remain the responsibility of the school board.

-Please refer to the Capital Accountability Measures section for additional information.
+Please refer to the Capital Accountability Measures section in this document for additional information.